target0/ingi2349/README.md

 * An OpenFlow-based energy-efficient data center approach
 * Application-awareness in SDN
 * ASIC: an architecture for scalable intra-domain control in OpenFlow
+* A slick control plane for network middleboxes
 * A SOFT way for openflow switch interoperability testing
 * Attacking software-defined networks: a first feasibility study
 * Automatic failure recovery for software-defined networks